RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/websocket-with-nginx.md

 ```

 - In the example above we've defined two upstream servers `backend-rest1` and `backend-common`.
-- This code clock will be used in server block configuration
+- This code block will be used in server block configuration

 ### Server Block setup